1.1 The National Library of Australia’s Corporate Plan 2017–18 includes the following strategic priority: ‘to make

 4.3 Promotional and corporate publications will be aimed at a wide range of groups and stakeholders, from the general public to the library community.
 Their aim will be to promote and raise awareness of the Library’s role, its collections and services, the Library building, and to keep the community informed and updated on the Library’s policies and programs.
 Promotional publications include the Library Magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.

 4.4 An advance ‘for sale’ or trade titles list will require corporate approval one to three years ahead of publication.
 This will normally be achieved through the presentation of publication proposals for the consideration of the Publications Committee.

 4.8 Library publications will maintain high editorial and design standards and high standards of research and presentation.
-The publishing program will aim to produce well-made, long-lasting publications in a variety of formats, including electronic formats, making use of the best available material that budgets permit.

-4.9 Library staff may submit proposals for Library publications.
-All rights in material researched and developed by Library staff in the course of their duties will be the property of the National Library of Australia.

-*now:* 4.3 Promotional and corporate publications will be aimed at a wide range of groups and stakeholders, from the general public to the library community.
-Their aim will be to promote and raise awareness of the Library’s role, its collections and services, the Library building, and to keep the community informed and updated on the Library’s policies and programs.
-Promotional publications include the Library Magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.

-4.4 An advance ‘for sale’ or trade titles list will require corporate approval one to three years ahead of publication.
-This will normally be achieved through the presentation of publication proposals for the consideration of the Publications Committee.

-4.8 Library publications will maintain high editorial and design standards and high standards of research and presentation.
-The publishing program will aim to produce well-made, long-lasting publications in a variety of formats, including electronic formats, making use of the best available material that budgets permit.
+The publishing program will aim to produce well-made, long-lasting publications making use of the best available material that budgets permit.

 4.9 Library staff may submit proposals for Library publications.
 All rights in material researched and developed by Library staff in the course of their duties will be the property of the National Library of Australia.